Custom Aluminum Extrusion Services

 Aluminum Extrusion

 Aluminum extrusion shapes heated alloy through a custom die to create a continuous profile.
-Zigitech commonly supports 6061 and 6063 programs, then adds cutting, drilling, and CNC finishing so profiles arrive closer to final-part readiness.
+ZigiTech commonly supports 6061 and 6063 programs, then adds cutting, drilling, and CNC finishing so profiles arrive closer to final-part readiness.

 Aluminum extrusion service with custom profile production